Gulab Jamun Recipe | Home Made Gulaab Jamun

 Gulab jamuns serve in bowl

-Coming to the recipe, for me Gulab Jamun was always something that I make from the packet.
+Coming to the recipe, for me, Gulab Jamun was always something that I made from the packet.
 Having never made it from scratch, this was a wonderful opportunity for me to learn.

-The dish came out really well and I am very happy to have learnt something new in the festive season.
+The dish came out really well, and I am very happy to have learned something new in the festive season.

 Gulab jamuns with syrup